-The committee tasked with exam content development is comprised of subject matter experts, practice surveys, current curricula, standards of competency and guidance for clinical licensure examinations in dentistry from the American Association of Dental Boards (AADB) to ensure that the content and protocol of the examination are current and relevant.
-Examination content and evaluation methodologies are reviewed annually and may be periodically updated to reflect current best practices.
+Examination content is developed by a committee of subject matter experts who draw on practice surveys, current curricula, standard of competency, and guidance for clinical licensure examinations in dentistry from the American Association of Dental Boards (AADB) to ensure that the content and protocol of the examination are current and relevant.
+Examination content and evaluation methodologies are reviewed annually and are updated periodically to reflect current best practices..